lineality/Online_Voting_Using_One_Time_Pads/README.md

 #  Records, versioning, documentations, testing standards

+## operationally defining freedom for free elections: see
+From Sin-obsessed-authoritarianism to Naive-rebellion-revolution to 1970's denial-ism, to 2020-Information-War from/in The Spirit of The Code
+From Science to STEM: The State of Nature, Natural Law, Montesquieu, and Edmund Burke: Edmund Burke, Jeffrey Hinton, and the Evolution of STEM in Culture and AI-Computer-Science in Practice
+2024.02.20-22

 # platform and OS safety policies
 - OS update policies
 - choice of OS